 The Stereoscopic mode option controls stereoscopic rendering, which provides the illusion of depth from your flat monitor by creating two separate images, one for each eye.
 By default, Stereoscopic mode is disabled.

 You can set Stereoscopic mode to 3D shutter glasses, which requires a special high-refresh-rate monitor and shutter glasses to produce the 3D effect.
 This mode provides much better fidelity for color and focus of 3D content, but each viewer must have a set of shutter glasses.
-You can check with your graphics card and monitor manufacturers to find out whether your hardware can support native 3D rendering with shutter glasses.
+You can check with your graphics card and monitor manufacturers to determine whether your hardware can support native 3D rendering with shutter glasses.
 This mode also works with any hardware that supports native stereo rendering through DirectX or OpenGL APIs.

-Windows 7 does not fully support the versions of DirectX that support native stereo so you cannot set the stereoscopic mode to 3D shutter glasses using DirectX in Windows 7.
+Windows 7 does not fully support the versions of DirectX that support native stereo, so you cannot set the stereoscopic mode to 3D shutter glasses using DirectX in Windows 7.
 Use the OpenGL rendering engine instead.

 You can set Stereoscopic mode to 3D cyan/red glasses, which works with any monitor and uses colored glasses to produce the 3D effect.
 ArcGIS Pro rendering for this mode uses red/cyan 3D glasses.
 This mode and the glasses are also sometimes referred to as anaglyph stereo.
 This mode works for any number of viewers, but it can create color-casting and focus issues due to its use of simple color shift to provide both channels of content simultaneously.
-Using higher quality, diopter-corrected lens red/cyan 3D glasses rather than simple paper or plastic types, can help mitigate focus issues.
+Using higher quality, diopter-corrected lens red/cyan 3D glasses, rather than simple paper or plastic types, can help mitigate focus issues.

 The Rendering quality slider controls 3D rendering to optimize display for speed or quality.
 Depending on the capabilities of your computer and graphics card as well as the number and resolution of elevation sources and layer properties in your map, higher details may result in lower performance due to the volume of content being displayed.